 It’s November, the beginning of the holidays!
 Gifts start taking a higher priority now.
 Perhaps you’ve participated in the biggest shopping weekend of the year, and now you’ve got piles of presents that need wrapping.
-You either have received a gift bag or have realized at the last minute you need to buy a gift, and it needs to be wrapped.
+You either have received a gift bag or have realized that you need to buy a gift at the last minute, and it needs to be wrapped.
 There’s no time for wrapping!
 So you swing by the store and pick up …drum roll, please… Gift bags.

 Gift Bags Are Easy, Pleasy

 We can swoop into Wally, grab the gift, the bag, and the paper, and prepare the gift for giving right in the comfort of our car.
 No scissors.
 No tape.
 No hard feelings.

 They’re beautiful.
 They’re cute.
 They have flowers or Iron Man, exactly what the giftee loves!
 So you put the gift in the bag, add some colorful tissue.

 Or so you think.
 It doesn’t end there.
 Gift bags don’t just go away.
 Like all our other stuff, they stick around to haunt us.

 How many gifts have you received in gift bags?
 How many gift bags do you have now?